baksho/gdp-forecast/README.md

-## gdp_forecast
+## Description
-This model is aimed to forecast the GDP of a country using machine learning algorithms.
+This model uses machine learning algorithms to forecast the GDP of a country based on historical data on multiple paramters like interest rate, inflation rate, unemployment rate etc.

 ***This project is not final.
 Updates are in progress.***

-### Aim
+#### Aim
 In this simple GDP forecasting model using a machine learning approach with Python, we aim to predict the GDP of a country in future from historical GDP data and various other basic economic indicators.
 The model is pretty simple and use Random Forest Regressor, a robust esemble learning method.